BeycanPress/cryptopay-gateway-for-edd/readme.txt

 == Description ==

-### Cryptocurrency Payment Gateway Plugin for Easy Digital Downloads (EDD) by CryptoPay
+### Cryptocurrency Payment Gateway for Easy Digital Downloads (EDD) by CryptoPay

-First of all, we would like to point out that this plugin is not a standalone plugin.
-This plugin is a **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_edd">cryptocurrency payment gateway for Easy Digital Downloads (EDD)</a>**.
-In other words, users who want to sell courses with cryptocurrency payments can use WordPress and Easy Digital Downloads (EDD).
-However, this plugin is a plugin for CryptoPay and a cryptocurrency payment gateway for Easy Digital Downloads (EDD).
-So it's actually CryptoPay, which is the main plugin that handles cryptocurrency payments for WordPress.
-Therefore, users must have both plugins.

-Thanks to this plugin, you can receive **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_edd">cryptocurrency payments</a>** from many Blockchain networks, especially Bitcoin, Ethereum, Solana, and sell paid courses with cryptocurrencies on your WordPress site with the Easy Digital Downloads (EDD) plugin.
+You use Easy Digital Downloads to sell digital products on your WordPress site and you also want to accept my cryptocurrency payments.

+With CryptoPay you can do this completely commission-free and peer to peer (direct transfer to your wallet).

+This plugin is a cryptocurrency payment gateway plugin for Easy Digital Downloads.
+So it does not have a standalone function.
+It also works with the Core plugin called CryptoPay.

 What is CryptoPay?
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3vaoFL4XG10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+#### This plugin is an integration plugin.
+So basically you need to have the following two plugins.

+**<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Review CryptoPay Lite</a>**

+**<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_edd">Review CryptoPay Premium</a>**

-Review CryptoPay Lite: **<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Cryptocurrency payment gateway for Easy Digital Downloads (EDD)</a>**
+**<a href="https://wordpress.org/plugins/easy-digital-downloads/">Review Easy Digital Downloads</a>**

-Review CryptoPay Premium: **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_edd">Cryptocurrency payments for WooCommerce</a>**

-Review Easy Digital Downloads (EDD): **<a href="https://wordpress.org/plugins/easy-digital-downloads/">Easy Digital Downloads (EDD)</a>**

-See **<a href="https://cryptopay.beycanpress.net/" target="_blank">Demo</a>**
+See CryptoPay Demo **<a href="https://cryptopay.beycanpress.net/" target="_blank">Demo</a>**

 = Privacy notices =